malloryrsteffes/burger/README.md

 - <b>The Model:</b>
 The Model Object is what manages the data.
 Data can be created or changed in the Model, and those changes are communicated to the View by the intermediary Controller.
 User input is sent to the Model from the View via the Controller.

+## How it works
+This app has 3 basic CRUD functions using a homemade ORM.
+1. READ all burgers in the database and display them in the View using Handlebars.
+2. UPDATE a specific burger's "devoured" property from "false" to "true" (signifying that the burger has been eaten), and move it into the "eaten" column using Handlebars.
+3. CREATE a new burger using Express to insert a new burger into the mySQL database, then display the new burger in the "now serving" column.

 ## Installing the App